Propeller

-A propeller (often called a screw if on a ship or an airscrew if on an aircraft) is a device with a rotating hub and radiating blades that are set at a pitch to form a helical spiral which, when rotated, exerts linear thrust upon a working fluid such as water or air.
+A propeller (often called a screw if on a ship or an airscrew if on an aircraft) is a type of propulsor with a rotating hub and radiating blades that are set at a pitch to form a helical spiral which exerts linear thrust upon a working fluid such as water or air when rotated.
 Propellers are used to pump fluid through a pipe or duct, or to create thrust to propel a boat through water or an aircraft through air.

 The blades are shaped so that their rotational motion through the fluid causes a pressure difference between the two surfaces of the blade by Bernoulli's principle which exerts force on the fluid.
-Most marine propellers are screw propellers with helical blades rotating on a propeller shaft with an approximately horizontal axis.
+Most marine propellers are fixed pitch screw propellers with helical blades fixed to a boss, rotating on a propeller shaft with an approximately horizontal axis.
 (Note: On many boats, the prop shaft is not horizontal but dips towards the stern.
 Although this is often forced upon the designer by hull shape, it gives a small benefit by helping to counter any squat effect.)
+Other types of marine propellers include controllable pitch, variable pitch, self pitching, and vertical axis propellers.